 Mahonia x media 'Charity'Item #3665 USDA Hardiness Zone: 7 - 9

 This statuesque, carefree shrub is a stellar plant for the winter garden.
 Dramatic, frond-like leaves grow in whorls along coarsely branched, upright stems.
-Great sprays of soft yellow flowers appear in winter, developing clusters of black berries by late summer and fall.
+Great sprays of soft yellow flowers appear in winter, developing clusters of black ornamental berries by late summer and fall.
 A strong focal point in the landscape.
 Evergreen.

-- OverviewLight Needs:Full shade to partial sunWatering Needs:Once established, needs only occasional watering.Average Landscape Size:Reaches 10 to 15 feet tall if not pruned.
+- OverviewLight Needs:Full shade to partial sunWatering Needs:Once established, water occasionally; more in extreme heat or containers.Average Landscape Size:Moderate growing; reaches 10 to 15 ft. tall and wide, if left unpruned.

-- DetailBotanical Pronunciation:ma-HO-nee-uh MEED-ee-uhPlant type:ShrubDeciduous/evergreen:EvergreenGrowth habit:NarrowGrowth rate:ModerateAverage landscape size:Reaches 10 to 15 feet tall if not pruned.Foliage color:Dark GreenBlooms:Winter flowers, followed by ornamental berries.Flower color:YellowFlower attributesShowy FlowersCompanion PlantsHydrangea (Hydrangea macrophylla); Astilbe (Astilbe); Hosta (Hosta); Rhododendron (Rhododendron); Dogwood (Cornus); Winter Daphne (Daphne); Lenten Rose (Helleborus); Orange Sedge (Carex)
+- DetailBotanical Pronunciation:ma-HO-nee-uh MEED-ee-uhPlant type:ShrubDeciduous/evergreen:EvergreenGrowth habit:NarrowGrowth rate:ModerateAverage landscape size:Moderate growing; reaches 10 to 15 ft. tall and wide, if left unpruned.Foliage color:Dark GreenBlooms:Winter flowers, followed by ornamental berries in summer and fall.Flower color:YellowFlower attributesShowy FlowersCompanion PlantsHydrangea (Hydrangea macrophylla); Astilbe (Astilbe); Hosta (Hosta); Rhododendron (Rhododendron); Dogwood (Cornus); Winter Daphne (Daphne); Lenten Rose (Helleborus); Orange Sedge (Carex)

 - CareCare InformationThrives in average, well-drained soils; tolerates sandy sites and clay.
-Water regularly during the first growing season to develop a deep, extensive root system.
-Drought tolerant once established; supplement during hot summer spells.
 Shelter from winter winds.
+Water deeply, regularly during first growing season to develop an extensive root system.
+Once established, reduce frequency; tolerates mild periodic drought.
 Fertilize in spring.
-Prune lightly after bloom for a more compact, bushy form.Pruning time: early spring.Light Needs:Full shade to partial sunWatering Needs:Once established, needs only occasional watering.
+Prune lightly after bloom for a more compact, bushy form.Pruning time: early spring.Light Needs:Full shade to partial sunWatering Needs:Once established, water occasionally; more in extreme heat or containers.